 Every outbound campaign starts with the same question: who are we trying to reach?
-Most teams answer it with a one-liner like 'mid-market SaaS companies in North America', then wonder why their response rates are stuck at 1%.
+Most teams answer it with a one-liner like 'mid-market SaaS companies in North America', then wonder why their response rates flatline.
 A real ideal customer profile (ICP) is a precision instrument, not a bumper sticker.

 This is the step-by-step framework we use to define ICPs for B2B clients at Lead Conneqt.
 Follow it and your outbound targeting goes from broad guessing to surgical precision.